fylgja/fylgja/README.md

 - Adding a pull request to our github repo.
 - Helping out with the Site doc and guides, via the github repo.

-We appreciate any contribution, no mather if it is small or big.
+We appreciate any contribution, no matter if it is small or big.

 ## Testing/Playground